-Taxation authorities may reassess the Corporation's tax returns.
+Taxation authorities may reassess the Corporation's tax returns

-The Corporation files all required income tax returns and believes that it is in compliance with the provisions of the Tax Act and all other applicable provincial tax legislation.
+The Corporation files all required income tax returns and believes that it is in full compliance with the provisions of the Income Tax Act and all applicable provincial tax legislation.
 However, such returns are subject to reassessment by the applicable taxation authority.
 In the event of a successful reassessment of the Corporation, whether by recharacterization of exploration and development expenditures or otherwise, such reassessment may have an impact on current and future taxes payable.

-Income tax laws, or other laws or government incentive programs relating to the oil and natural gas industry, such as the treatment of resource taxation, dividends, share repurchases or capital gains, may in the future be changed or interpreted in a manner that adversely affects the Corporation and/or Shareholders.
-Furthermore, tax authorities having jurisdiction over the Corporation may disagree with how the Corporation calculates its income for tax purposes or could change administrative practices to the Corporation's detriment and/or the detriment of Shareholders.
+Income tax laws relating to the oil and natural gas industry, such as the treatment of resource taxation or dividends, may in the future be changed or interpreted in a manner that adversely affects the Corporation.
+Furthermore, tax authorities having jurisdiction over the Corporation may disagree with how the Corporation calculates its income for tax purposes or could change administrative practices to the Corporation's detriment.